Non-Abelian Chiral 2-Form and M5-Branes: BRST-Antifields Quantization on Non-Abelian 2-Form

 \subsection{BRST Symmetry of Non-Abelian 2-form}

 The quantization of self-dual fields is a long-standing subtle problem.
-It was argued \cite{WW} that even we have a classical action of self-dual gauge fields; we do not expect to quantize the theory from the action.
-That means that a self-dual p-form might need to be treated quantum mechanically in the very beginning. \\

-One approach toward a quantized M5-brane (self-dual fields) was also developed in \cite {WW}.
-It suggested that one can start from a non-chiral action, which has a well-defined partition function denoted by $Z$, then consider write $Z$ as an absolute value squared of the chiral fields' partition functions.
-Thus as an intermediate step toward the quantization of M5-branes, it will be useful to firstly consider Z, which corresponds to the partition function of non-Abelian 2-form potential without the self-duality condition.
-In this section, although the Lorentz covariance is still broken, we investigate the BRST transformation laws of this non-local non-Abelian 2-form gauge theory and we will give a BRST invaraint gauge-fixed action which is desirable before having a well-defined partition function. \\
+One approach toward a quantized M5-brane (self-dual fields) was developed in \cite {WW}.
+It is suggested that one can start from a non-chiral action, which has a well-defined partition function denoted by $Z$, then consider to write $Z$ as an absolute value squared of the chiral field's partition function.
+So as an intermediate step toward the quantization of M5-branes, it might be useful to firstly consider Z, which corresponds to the partition function of non-Abelian 2-form potential $without$ imposing the self-duality condition.
+In this section, although the Lorentz covariance is still broken, we investigate the BRST transformation laws of this non-local non-Abelian 2-form gauge theory.
+We will also give a BRST invaraint gauge-fixed action. \\

 The quantization of reducible gauge theories is not that straightforward.
 As we know, a gauge-fixing procedure is needed to render dynamical degrees of freedom by using ghost fields, which are used to compensate for the gauge degrees of freedom.
 In reducible gauge theories, some so-called ''ghosts of ghosts'' will be needed and the ordinary Faddeev-Popov procedure become quite complicated for this kind of reducible theories.
 Here we will use BRST-antifield formulation (or Batalin-Vilkovisky method \cite{BV}) to deal with this situation. \\